ldelossa/gh.nvim/README.md

              ╚═════╝ ╚═╝  ╚═╝╚═╝╚═╝  ╚═══╝  ╚═══╝  ╚═╝╚═╝     ╚═╝

-GH.nvim, initially, is a plugin for interactive code reviews which take place on the GitHub platform.
+`gh.nvim`, initially, is a plugin for interactive code reviews which take place on the GitHub platform.

 If you want to go straight to setup and configuration click [here](#setup--configuration)

+If you're a visual learner you can check out the official [gh.nvim guide](https://who.ldelossa.is/posts/gh-nvim/).
+This is a work in progress as ``gh.nvim`` changes and matures.

 This plugin was created due to the repeat frustration of performing code reviews of complex changes in the GitHub web UI.

-The mentioned frustration seemed to boil down to a few major drawbacks which GH.nvim sets out to fix.
+The mentioned frustration seemed to boil down to a few major drawbacks which `gh.nvim` sets out to fix.
 These are:

 1) Lack of context during code review